agentydragon/agentydragon.github.io/posts/2020-11-23-playing-with-ai.md

 bored.
 It's just a matter of how much I like it.</span> In the moment.

 <span class="generated">
  And for those of you out there who are interested in reading, please, like me, subscribe to my Facebook page and share your thoughts about the situation with me .
-(By email or to your friends , subscribe to my blog here.)
+(By email or to your friends , subscribe to my blog <a href="/">here</a>.)
 I will be taking the time and effort I have put into writing to make it easier to make things better for you.

  And for those of you who aren't interested in reading, please , like me, subscribe to my Facebook page and share your thoughts about the situation with me.
-(By email or to your friends, subscribe to my blog here.)
+(By email or to your friends, subscribe to my blog <a href="/">here</a>.)
 I will be taking the time and effort I have put into writing to make it easier to make things better for you.
 </span>

 So  <span class="generated"> I'm going to be publishing the article in the second week and I'll be